Proverbs 31: Week 17 | The Wolfe Notes

 Because a Keeper

-• Loves his wife by continuously working to hold back his earthly lusts and
+• Loves his wife by continuously working to hold back his selfish desires and

 • Leads her towards God's peace and provision by trusting God to calm the chaos.